typedb/typedb-docs/07-workbase/00-overview.md

 ---
-pageTitle: Grakn Workbase
+pageTitle: TypeDB Workbase
-keywords: grakn, workbase, visualiser, visualisation, visualizer, visualization
+keywords: typeql, workbase, visualiser, visualisation, visualizer, visualization
-longTailKeywords: grakn workbase, grakn visualiser, grakn visualisation, grakn visualizer, grakn visualization
+longTailKeywords: typeql workbase, typeql visualiser, typeql visualisation, typeql visualizer, typeql visualization
-Summary: An overview of Grakn Workbase.
+Summary: An overview of TypeDB Workbase.
 toc: false
 ---

 ## What is Workbase?
-The Grakn Workbase, along with the [Grakn Console](../02-console/01-console.md) and the [Grakn Clients](../03-client-api/00-overview.md), is an interface through which we can read from a Grakn knowledge graph.
+The TypeDB Workbase, along with the [TypeDB Console](../02-console/01-console.md) and the [TypeDB Clients](../03-client-api/00-overview.md), is an interface through which we can read from a TypeDB knowledge graph.
-Workbase allows us to execute Graql [`match`](../11-query/01-match-clause.md) queries, and visualise and investigate their results.
+Workbase allows us to execute TypeQL [`match`](../11-query/01-match-clause.md) queries, and visualise and investigate their results.
-Whether you need a tool to test and experiment with your newly created Grakn knowledge graph, or that you prefer a graphical interface for reading data from Grakn, you will find Workbase extremely useful.
+Whether you need a tool to test and experiment with your newly created TypeDB knowledge graph, or that you prefer a graphical interface for reading data from TypeDB, you will find Workbase extremely useful.

 ## Download Workbase
-Grakn Workbase is available for Linux, Mac and Windows.
-Head over to the [Download Center](https://grakn.ai/download#workbase) to download and install the latest release of Workbase.
+TypeDB Workbase is available for Linux, Mac and Windows.
+Head over to the [Download Center](https://typeql.ai/download#workbase) to download and install the latest release of Workbase.

 ## Version Compatibility